-Promoting responsible encounters with marine wildlife and their habitats in the national marine sanctuaries
+Promoting responsible encounters with marine wildlife and their habitats in national marine sanctuaries

-Each time someone visits the marine environment they have the wonderful opportunity to encounter wildlife.
+Each time someone visits the marine environment, they have the wonderful opportunity to encounter wildlife.
 However, the unfortunate potential to harm our marine life and resources exists with every visit.
-Because we love our marine resources and want you to appreciate them, the National Marine Sanctuary Program see every visitor as a potential steward of our sanctuary resources.
+Because we love our marine resources and want you to appreciate them, the National Marine Sanctuary System sees every visitor as a potential steward of our sanctuary resources.
 The Ocean Etiquette program calls on each of you to take on that responsibility.
 We have listed below a set of general marine wildlife viewing guidelines.
-To learn more about the Ocean Etiquette program and more specific guidelines and regulations pertaining to activity, sanctuary, or species group follow our links.
+To learn more about the Ocean Etiquette program and more specific guidelines and regulations pertaining to activity, sanctuary or species group follow our links.

 Marine wildlife viewing guidelines